Cherreads

 "How are you feeling?"

-"Professor, everything is fine.
+"Professor, I am fine.
 Madam Pomfrey got me back on my feet quickly."

 "Glad to hear it.
-I see you're heading to lunch.
+I see you are heading to lunch.
 Care to join me?"

-With a wave of magic, he quickly returned the books to the shelves and followed the dean.
+With a wave of magic, Severus returned the books to the shelves and followed Slughorn.

-"But to finish it, I need a certain type of mushroom I saw in a book.
-Its properties were the closest to what I need, but the name wasn't given."
+"But to finish it, I need a certain type of mushroom I saw described in a book.
+Its properties were the closest to what I need, but the name was not given."

-Taking out a sheet of paper, under Slughorn's mildly interested gaze, he quickly sketched a mushroom with a thin red cap dotted with black spots.
+He pulled out a sheet of parchment and, under Slughorn's mildly interested gaze, quickly sketched a mushroom with a thin red cap dotted with black spots.

-"The cap is red with black dots, the stem completely gray, and the mycelium..."
+"The cap is red with black dots, the stem is completely gray, and the mycelium."

 "Why not?"

-"I once had a similar idea, but I eventually abandoned it.
-There's a chance to neutralize the poison, but then the potion becomes too weak."
-He explained gloomily, smiling at the young man's puzzled face.
-"But I won't discourage you.
-Perhaps you'll succeed where I failed."
+"I once had a similar idea, and I eventually abandoned it.
+There is a chance to neutralize the poison, but then the potion becomes too weak."
+He looked at Severus's puzzled face and smiled gloomily.
+"But I will not discourage you.
+Perhaps you will succeed where I failed."

-"I'll do my best!"
-The young wizard replied with a proud smile, puffing out his chest slightly — eliciting cheerful laughter from the professor.
+"I will do my best!"
+Severus replied with a proud smile, puffing out his chest slightly, which made Slughorn laugh.

 "Good.
-If you have any questions, you know where to find me."
+If you have questions, you know where to find me."

 "Of course.
 May I ask a few more?"

-For the next hour, Alan continued questioning the Potions master.
+For the next hour, Severus kept questioning the Potions master.

-Of course, he stuck to the school curriculum and books available in the library.
+Of course, he stayed within the school curriculum and the books available in the library.

-He also tried to behave as "childishly" as possible — exactly how Severus acted when it came to Potions.
+He also tried to act as childishly as possible, exactly the way Severus did when it came to Potions.

 After lunch, they parted ways.

-The dean, reassured that Severus was alright, returned to his work.
+Slughorn, reassured that Severus was all right, returned to his work.

 Tomorrow was the end-of-year banquet and awards ceremony, so he spent as much time as possible searching for more information about Salazar and his descendants.

-Toward evening, when Madam Pince was practically kicking Alan out, a woman wearing a black pointed hat entered the library.
+By evening, when Madam Pince was practically kicking Severus out, a woman wearing a black pointed hat entered the library.

 "Mr. Snape, follow me.
 The headmaster wishes to see you."
-Minerva McGonagall, who also served as Gryffindor dean, looked at him with mild indifference.
+Minerva McGonagall, who was also Gryffindor's dean, looked at him with mild indifference.

 "Is it urgent?"
-Raising his gaze from the book, the wizard asked discontentedly.
+Severus asked, lifting his gaze from the book.

-In two hours, Alan had deciphered only one word — and that by chance, finding a reference in a historical chronicle full of quotes from great wizards.
+In two hours, Severus had deciphered only one word, and that by chance, after finding a reference in a historical chronicle full of quotes from great wizards.

 "Yes."

-Sighing in disappointment, Snape closed the book and returned it to the shelf, along with the others on the table.
+Sighing in disappointment, Severus closed the book and returned it to the shelf, along with the others on the table.

 "Could we call Professor Slughorn?
 I feel much calmer with him."

-Hearing his words and seeing the distrust in Alan's eyes, the woman pressed her lips together.
+Hearing that and seeing the distrust in Severus's eyes, McGonagall pressed her lips together.

 Remembering the incident from two days ago only worsened her mood.

-No, she wasn't angry at Severus — she was angry at herself for being so prejudiced toward him.
+No, she was not angry at Severus.
+She was angry at herself for being so prejudiced toward him.

-Deep down, the dean saw her own reflection in him: she too had once spent entire days in the library.
+Deep down, she saw her own reflection in him.
+She too had once spent entire days in the library.

-They had even considered sorting her into Ravenclaw for her sharp mind and love of new knowledge.
+They had even considered sorting her into Ravenclaw for her sharp mind and love of knowledge.

 "I understand.
 No need to apologize.
-Let's go get Professor Slughorn.
+Let us go get Professor Slughorn.
 The headmaster is probably waiting."

 Ten minutes later, the three of them stood before the stone gargoyle on the second floor.

-As soon as the wizards stepped onto it, it began rising slowly like an elevator.
+As soon as they stepped onto it, it began to rise slowly like an elevator.

 A few seconds later, they reached the headmaster's office.

-I clearly underestimated the locals, assuming the strongest I'd see would be peak Masters...
+I clearly underestimated the locals, assuming the strongest I would see would be peak Masters.

-Though Alan considered the Hogwarts founders Magisters as well, Severus had plenty of information showing that wizards of this era were far weaker than in the past.
+Severus considered the Hogwarts founders Magisters as well, and the memories he inherited held plenty of information showing that wizards of this era were far weaker than those of the past.

-That's why the young man had previously assumed the strongest he would encounter were peak "Masters."
+That was why he had previously assumed the strongest wizard he would meet would be a peak Master.

-Thus, he was surprised to see the old man whose power level equaled a "Magister."
+So he was surprised to see an old man whose power level equaled a Magister.

-Then the wizard shifted his gaze to another person in the office: Lily, who was looking warily at the frowning Alan...
+Then Severus shifted his gaze to another person in the office, Lily, who was watching the frowning Severus warily.

 In Alan's world, mage ranks: apprentice, journeyman, master, magister, Archmage, Great Archmage, Creator.